How NFT Minting Works in Soltokemons

 - •Minting consumes the caught creature and produces a 1/1 collection NFT

-Every mint is a global 1/1: one Common, one Holo, one Shining per species
+Every caught-variant mint is a global 1/1: one Common, one Holo, one Shining per species

-Since July 2026, every creature NFT is globally unique.
-For each species there are exactly three mintable slots - one ◈ Common, one 💠 Holo and one ✨ Shining - shared across ALL players.
-Once someone mints a pair, that exact NFT can never be minted again, by anyone.
-No reprints, no second editions, ever.
+For caught variants, each eligible species has exactly three global mintable slots - one ◈ Common, one 💠 Holo and one ✨ Shining - shared across ALL players.
+Once someone mints a pair, that exact variant NFT can never be minted again.
+This rule is separate from the older Genesis founding collection.

 The game enforces this everywhere.
 Wild variants only spawn for pairs that are still unminted, the Bag and the Mint panel tell you whether your copy's slot is still free ('Not yet minted - be the first') or already gone ('Already minted by another trainer'), and the mint itself refuses - with a full refund - if someone beats you to the slot by seconds.